vlanard/house_maintenance_reminders/README.md

    Once you verify the email was received, update the `Last Done` column for the task from the reminder with today's date.
 5. Run `main()` once more to see how the completed item is no longer flagged as due.
 6. Select `setupSchedule` from the function dropdown and click **Run**.
 This will set up the script on its automatic schedule.
 You're done!

+#### Schedule changes
-7. Run `setupSchedule` again only if you want to change the schedule settings.
+- Run `setupSchedule` once, whenever you want to change the schedule settings.
-8. To turn off the email reminders, run `endSchedule` once from the Apps Script Editor to delete the recurring job.
+- To turn off emails, run `endSchedule` once from the Apps Script Editor to delete the recurring job.

 ## Configuration Options